-Black leather pants, frayed denim jeans, a white v-neck tee, an olive tank, a classic LBD and nude heels are my staples!
+Black leather pants, frayed denim jeans, an oversized white v-neck tee, an olive tank, a classic LBD and nude heels are my staples!
 Always pack a bikini, even if your destination isn’t always warm, for spontaneous spa days or for a random hot spring that could be nearby?!

-It’s always a good idea to pack a small pouch (WTFrenchie Spirit Animal Bag $15) with dog treats, extra poo bags and a lint roller (frenchies are shedders).
-I pack Fira’s food in a resealable bag and forego the bowls.
+It’s always a good idea to pack a small pouch (WTFrenchie Spirit Animal Bag $15) with dog treats, extra poo bags, wet wipes and a lint roller (frenchies are shedders).
+I pack their food in a resealable bag and forego the bowls.
 Every dog-friendly hotel these days offer bowls or you can always call for an extra bowl or cup.